 The Herbs and Tomatoes…

-I strongly favour fresh parsley as the herb in this recipe, the almost citrus hint marries with the flavours very well.
+Like my tomato tuna pasta recipe, I strongly favour fresh parsley as the herb in this recipe.
+The almost citrus hint marries with the flavours very well.

 Fresh basil is another herb that is often mentioned as a good addition.
-I personally am not keen on the almost metallic nature of basil with the capers sharp capers.
+I personally am not keen on the almost metallic nature of basil with the capers sharpness.

 Although the sweetness of the basil is quite nice.